AlexiaJM/Deep-learning-with-cats/README.md

 This repository is a "toy" project so I can gain experience building deep neural networks.
 My first goal is learning to generate pictures of cats with Generative Adversarial Networks (^._.^).

+![](/images/DCGAN_220epochs.gif)

+**Updates**
+  * 17/07/2017 : Added CycleGAN for style transfer, so far doesn't work well with the CAT dataset and it's so slow (20-24h to fully train it) that optimizing it is very difficult.
+I'm leaving it here for those interested but I probably will try fast neural style instead.
-**Update** Many people were concerned about whether the generated images are really novel or rather just copies of the training dataset so I made a python function that output the 5 most similar training (real) images to the given generated (fake) images.
+  * 15/07/2017 : Many people were concerned about whether the generated images are really novel or rather just copies of the training dataset so I made a python function that output the 5 most similar training (real) images to the given generated (fake) images.
 See: https://github.com/AlexiaJM/Generative-model-most-similar-images.

-![](/images/DCGAN_220epochs.gif)

 **Objectives (so far)**
 * Generate images of cats using various types of Generative Adversarial Networks (GAN)